 On top of the internet accessibility, its affordability also became a big headache as the government decided to levy an additional 13% Telecommunications Service Charge (TSC) charge last year.
 It was met with wild criticisms, with people citing how the move would trample the internet usage growth in the country.

-And now, the government has announced that it would discount the maintenance charge on broadband ISPs by up to 50%, levied as TSC charge.
+And now, the government has announced that it would discount the maintenance charge on broadband ISPs by up to 50%, levied as a TSC charge.
 As a result, the final taxes on such ISPs now sum up to 13% VAT, 6.5% TSC, and 4% royalty fees.

 Also Read: Best ISPs in Nepal [Updated]